 In addition to the ongoing dialogue between parents and teachers regarding daily school happenings, we will also utilize various other forms of communication to keep parents informed about individual, class, and school news.
 The following are some of the ways in which we will communicate events, progress, and general news about our students and our school:

-- School-wide Monthly Newsletter: New this year!
-This addition will allow parents to know what is going on throughout the school, not just in their child’s classroom.
+- Monthly Newsletter: This monthly publication sent on the first Friday of each month, keeps parents in the know of events and programming throughout the school, not just in their child’s classroom.

 - E-mail: Teachers will use email to relay information to parents about issues such as school closings, reminders for field trips, school news, and announcements for special activities at the preschool.
 All teachers have The Tree House email accounts, and parents may email their child’s teachers at any time with questions or concerns.